inducer/pycuda/doc/driver.rst

         Return the :class:`Context` obtained by retaining the device's primary context, which is the one used by the CUDA runtime API.
-        Unlike :meth:`Context.make_context`, the newly-created context is not made current.
+        Unlike :meth:`make_context`, the newly-created context is not made current.

         CUDA 7.0 and newer.